 Hiking distance: 10-15 km, elevation gain/loss: +200/-150 m, estimated time hiking: 4-6h + 1h boat ride

 DAY 4 BASTAVÁGGE (B,L,D)

 We continue through Basstavágge through a moonlike landscape crossing several glacial rivers.
-The summers here are short and we may walk on some patches of snow or even across snow bridges.
-Our goal for the day is Bielavallda, a plateau on 1000-meters in elevation with a turquoise lake colored by the water from the glaciers in the mountains around us.
+The summer here is short and we may walk on some patches of snow or even across snow bridges.
+Our goal for the day is Bielavallda, a plateau on 1000-meters in elevation, and with a turquoise lake colored by the water from the glaciers in the mountains around us.

 Hiking distance: 15 km, elevation gain/loss: +250/-250, estimated time hiking: 8h

 DAY 5 LÅDDEBÁKTE (B,L,D)

 We wake up in the heart of Sarek National Park by the spring of the Rapa river.
 Rapa valley is an impressive delta that drains most of the glaciers in Sarek national park.
 We continue south through a rocky passage entering Snávvávágge where we set camp for the day.
 Our plan for the evening is to hike up to Låddebákte from where you can look out over the whole upper Rapa valley.